 THE FOUNDER——a rewarding movie, its story rife with ironies, about a legend of marketing and promotion, was hardly seen, because it was poorly marketed and barely promoted.
-That this 2016 biopic, the saga of a generation and an institution as much as an individual, was made at all shows how impassive history has gulped the bygone years into a new era and reveals a titanic corporate monolith so secure you can flip it off with a skywriter and have as little impact on commerce and consciousness as their burgers do on nutrition and happiness.
+That this 2016 biopic, the saga of a generation and an institution as much as an individual, was made at all shows how history’s appetite has gulped the bygone years into a new era.
+It reveals a titanic corporate monolith so secure you can flip it off with a skywriter and have as little impact on commerce and consciousness as their burgers do on nutrition and happiness.

 Smart writing from Robert D. Siegel and detail-sensitive direction by John Lee Hancock craft a 115-minute menu that loads a platter with several courses.
 The fare offers a zippy tribute to entrepreneurial spirit and never-say-die chutzpa; a wry, rueful meditation on cut-throat capitalist excess; a wistful period piece on a less-frantic time, when a handshake could (or should) mean more than a dotted line; a study in personalities, types destined to mesh and those never twained to meet.

-Since Siegel’s screenplay and Hancock’s steering is objective and not polemic, their sympathetic portraits of the disparate, recognizably human players in this quintessential All-American Success & Failure Story strike true.* Thanks to fully persuasive casting, the characters and their invention, co-option, style and guile, naiveté and self-interest make for one amusing, charming, painful, bitter scene after another, as silly, efficient, and recognizable as those ingeniously gaudy arches that festoon/besmirch the planet from Peoria to Pago Pago. **
+Since Siegel’s screenplay and Hancock’s steering are objective and not polemic, their sympathetic portraits of the disparate, recognizably human players in this quintessential All-American Success & Failure Story strike true.* Thanks to fully persuasive casting, the characters and their ingenuity, co-option, style, guile, naiveté and self-interest make for one amusing, charming, painful, bitter scene after another, as silly, efficient, and recognizable as those ingeniously gaudy arches that festoon/besmirch the planet from Peoria to Pago Pago. **